 Second Mouse Cheese Shop

-This month, we’re celebrating the craft of Irish cheesemakers.
+This month, we’re celebrating spring (finally!).
 Alongside every featured cheese, you’ll find thoughtfully chosen accompaniments that highlight its character, from sweet and boozy preserves to crisp crackers and other pantry favorites.
-Whether you’re discovering Irish cheese for the first time or deepening a long-time love, we hope each box invites you to slow down, share a board, and enjoy a taste of Irelend.
+Whether you’re discovering artisanal cheese for the first time or deepening a long-time love, we hope each box invites you to slow down, share a board, and enjoy a taste of joy..

 .